Annie Landau

-Annie Landau (20 March 1873 – 23 January 1945) headed the Evelina de Rothschild School in Jerusalem from 1899 until her death in 1945.
+Annie Landau (חנה יהודית לנדאו) (20 March 1873 – 23 January 1945) headed the Evelina de Rothschild School in Jerusalem from 1899 until her death in 1945.
 She received the Most Excellent Order of the British Empire from King George VI in 1924 in recognition of her service.

 Early life

 Landau was born to Chaya and Marcus Landau, strict Orthodox Jews who were active in the Jewish community.
 She attended the Bishopsgate Ward School for elementary school, a school established by reformers of women's education after the 1869 Endowed School Act and supported by the wife of Mayer Amschel de Rothschild.
 For high school, due to the lack of religious Jewish girls' schools in London, she attended Rabbi Samson Rafael Hirsch's Jewish High School for Girls in Frankfurt on the Main.
 This time was a formative period for her; Landau learned Jewish studies and secular studies simultaneously, as well as concepts of Jewish education.
 After getting a teacher's certificate at the Graystoke Teachers' Training College in 1894, she became a teacher in London at the Westminster Jews' Free School, a Jewish school that took government exams and maintained modern education methods and standards.